kmlingaudhaya/Mars-Task-2/README.md

  <hr>

  ## SCREENSHOTS OF HOW I PUSHED MY FILES TO GITHUB USING TERMINAL COMMANDS

+Creation of a local folder

 ![Screenshot from 2023-06-10 22-26-05](https://github.com/kmlingaudhaya/Mars-Task-2/assets/134930329/08f87076-a98f-45f5-9a36-761c844caaa3)

+Using the above mentioned git command to clone the repository locally to the folder that was created in above step.

 ![Screenshot from 2023-06-10 23-41-59](https://github.com/kmlingaudhaya/Mars-Task-2/assets/134930329/f001c866-f224-4391-89f0-ebf525b73d12)

+And using add, commit and push command we can push the files to github.

 ![Screenshot from 2023-06-10 23-42-54](https://github.com/kmlingaudhaya/Mars-Task-2/assets/134930329/d525e052-8062-4f05-9764-58a40e595055)